Unraveling South Indian Food

-By South India, I mean the region encompassing the 5 Indian states of Tamilnadu, Kerala, Karnataka, Andhra and Telegana.
-The food in these regions is closely related, yet unique in themselves.
+By South India, I mean the region encompassing the 5 Indian states of Tamilnadu, Kerala, Karnataka, Andhra, and Telangana.
+The food in these regions is closely related, yet unique in itself.
 Rice is the staple here, though other grains like wheat, millets, oats, barley are also commonly used.

 The wet grinder is very powerful and can grind continuously for more than an hour.
-Presently I am using the Elgi Ultra grinder, and its 6 years old.
-Before the advent of the grinder we used to manually grind the batter with the grinding stone which was a cumbersome process.
+I have been using the Elgi Ultra grinder, for over 8 years now.
+Before the advent of the grinder, we used to manually grind the batter with the grinding stone which was a cumbersome process.

-Breakfast and dinner in South India are generally called “tiffins” and comprise of a variety of dishes made with rice, wheat and millets.
+Breakfast and dinner in South India are generally called “tiffins” and comprise a variety of dishes made with rice, wheat, and millets.
 Lunch is a totally different affair and is heavier than both breakfast and dinner.

 It almost always comprises of cooked rice, accompanied with gravies/curries to mix up the rice and side dishes.